annh3/annh3.github.io/_posts/2026-01-12-adversarially-robust-distillation.md

 tags: adversarial robustness, distillation, saddle points, convext optimization
 ---

-*"It is in general that the unexplored attracts us..." - Lady Murasaki*
+*"It is in general that the unexplored attracts us" - Lady Murasaki*

 Let's explain the main equation from the Madry paper and then unfold that into how adversarial training is actually done in practice.